draconas1/foundry-4e-tools/README.md

 ## Importer
 * **Author**: Draconas#9000
 * **Foundry VTT Compatibility**: 0.8.9
-* **DnD4E system compatibility**: 0.2.38
+* **DnD4E system compatibility**: 0.2.43

 ### Description
 An importer for Monster Data from Masterplan.
 You will need https://github.com/draconas1/masterplan-json-export to export the data, this module provides the importer

 ## Installation
-* Open the Foundry application and click **"Install System"** in the **"Addon Modules"** tab.
+* Open the Foundry application and click **"Install Module"** in the **"Addon Modules"** tab.
-* Paste the following link: https://github.com/draconas1/foundry-4e-tools/blob/main/module.json
+* Paste the following link: https://raw.githubusercontent.com/draconas1/foundry-4e-tools/main/module.json
 * Click "Install"
 * Enable it on your game.

-# NOTE IT IS CURRENTLY IN DEV!

 ## Use

-It is currently extremely rough and ready.

-An import button will appear on the actors/items/compendium tab of the chat.
-It only imports NPC's regardless of where you click it.

-When the popup box appears paste the json from the masterplan in there and click import.
+* The GM will get button in the actors tab for "import monsters"
+* Paste the JSON from the Masterplan export, make sure the export was for Foundry JSON not Roll20 and click go

+### Options
+* **Import Into Folders**: The importer will find / create a folder based on the encounter name and put all the imports there
+* **Duplicate Checking**: Either no checking, or check (and don't import) if a creature exists with a matching name, or check for matching name, but only in the folder you are importing into.

+### Configuration
+The folder import and duplicate checking have configuration options that let you specify their default values.

 ## Notes
 There are probably a lot of bugs, here are some I know about:
 1. It still has legacy code and UI for the "todo list" tutorial all over it.
-2. No checking if the actor already exists
-3. Power range calculation is still a bit iffy based on the quality of the Masterplan file
-4. You need version 38 of dnd4e to get power range of "melee", which isn't released yet
+2. Empty folders can be created for empty encounters.

+## Credit
+Dan Houston and Dave Barnett both kindly created the SVG art of the 4E power icons for me when I posted a request out to my friends :)